 If you have a pet, pet insurance may have crossed your mind once or twice.
 Some say it is a waste of money and others say it was the best decision they made for their furry friend.
-It is important to consider all of the factors like deductibles, copays, monthly premiums, and more to decide if pet insurance is the best option for you and your pet.
+It is important to consider all of the factors like copays, monthly premiums, and more to decide if pet insurance is the best option for you and your pet.
+Learn all the facts regarding pet insurance deductibles.
 You should know how much pet insurance really costs so you can make educated decisions based on your budget and financial needs.

 Pet insurance is a very broad term and is nonspecific to the type of pet.
 This is why it is important to assemble all the key information that will help determine the total cost of your pet’s insurance.

 Here is what you need to know for your pet: